bean-mhm/Saffron/README.md

 > [!NOTE]
 > If you're advanced enough to use OpenEXR, you will almost surely know what color space your image is in.
 If not, load the image again and pay attention to the **Color Space** property of the **Image** node because Blender will try to guess the color space, which is correct most of the time.
 Take note of the color space, then set it to *Non-Color* and use Saffron's color space conversion nodes to convert from that color space to your working space.

+> [!NOTE]
+> When you render a 3D scene in Blender, the result image can be accessed
+> through a **Render Layers** node.
+The output of this node uses Blender's own
+> working space which is **Linear BT.709 I-D65** by default.
+Note that this
+> might change in the near future.
+They might also add a selector for the
+> working space.

 The next step is to convert that image from its color space (sRGB) to our working space (Linear BT.709), so we use Saffron's